dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 The real-time detector ran at 15 frames per second on a conventional 700 MHz Intel Pentium III.

-For further, take a look at cool explaination by Dr. Mike Pound on [Viola -Jones Algorithm](https://www.youtube.com/watch?v=uEJ71VlUmMQ) on Computerphile.
+For further, take a look at cool explaination by Dr. Mike Pound on [Viola-Jones Algorithm](https://www.youtube.com/watch?v=uEJ71VlUmMQ) on Computerphile.

 ## OverFeat